wesbos/es6-articles/04 - Temporal Dead Zone.md

 -  `Undefined`
 -  An error saying `pizza` is not defined yet
--  Are we actually going to see `Deep Dish :pizza:`
+-  Are we actually going to see `'Deep Dish 🍕🍕🍕'`

-We get undefined.
+We get `undefined`.

 Why?